pacoispaco/coral/notes-taxonomy-representation.md

 and suitability for the most important operations we may wish to perform on the taxonomies.

+The most important operations we are considering here are:

+ * Fast lookup on scientific name and support for auto-complete search.
+ * Fast lookup on common names and support for auto-complete search.
+ * Fast listing of taxa in taxonomical order.
+ * Fast access to supertaxa and subtaxa of a given taxon.
+ * Fast access to synonyms and homonyms of a given taxon.

 Here I will use [JSON](http://json.org) which is a simple and widely used data format that supports representing hierarchical structures as well as sets.
 I will first present the data structure by example instead of by specification.